codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/break-statements.md

 weight: "1"
 ---

-This example demonstrates how break statement inside loop is ported to C++.
+This example demonstrates how break statement inside loop is translated to C++.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: none.